-Telomeres Weigh In On Metabolic Health
+Telomeres Function on Metabolic Health

 What do telomeres have to say about weight in overall physical health?
 As it turns out, the answer might not be what you expect!
 Research is now suggesting that metabolic health may be a more important factor in your physical well-being.
 Even calorie counting may not be the best way for you to obtain your highest level of health.
 Maintaining a healthy metabolism has always been a staple in weight loss and maintenance, it may be even more important than we once thought!